31 (film): Release

-31 premiered at the 2016 Sundance Film Festival on January 23, 2016.
-In March 2016, Saban Films announced that they had acquired distribution rights for 31 from Alchemy, who was dealing with financial woes and was selling off previous acquisitions, and that they would be giving it a limited theatrical release on September 16, 2016.
+31 premiered at the 2016 Sundance Film Festival on January 23.
+On March 23 that same year, Saban Capital Group announced its theatrical distribution rights acquisition from Alchemy, who was dealing with its financial woes and was in the process of selling off its previous acquisitions, for a limited release via its dedicated division, Saban Films, on September 16.

 On September 1, Fathom Events hosted a special premiere of 31 in cinemas across the United States.
-The event included a world premier of the “Gore Whore” music video, and other activities.
+The event included a world premier of the "Gore Whore" music video, and other activities.

 Rating

 31 was submitted to the Motion Picture Association of America twice and both times received an NC-17 rating.
 The description as given by the MPAA notes "sadistic graphic violence, bizarre sexuality/nudity, pervasive disturbing images and some strong language."
 On January 5, 2016, the film was finally granted an "R" rating for "strong bloody horror violence, pervasive language, sexual content and drug use".
 Zombie later told a fan on Facebook that the "Zombie Cut" would eventually be released on DVD and would include the uncut version.